Pages

 Right view

 And I was almost forgetting the .30 Browning MG fixed in the front hull.
 The kit does not show this detail.
-I did the .30 with a needle.
+I did the .30 with a surgical needle.

 M6 armament (the M6A1 was the same)